 - Wells Fargo Audit Services

-- Faculty members are dedicated to student success.
+- Our faculty members are dedicated to student success.

-- Full-time students can complete the program’s 30 credit hours in two semesters and one summer, if they don’t need prerequisite coursework.
+- Full-time students can complete the program’s 30 credit hours in two semesters and one summer session if prerequisite coursework is not needed.
 Part-time students are also admitted into the program.

 - Assurance Associate